clueless-capybaras/dhbw-community-dashboard/docs/software_architecture_document/software_architecture_document.md

 This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
 It is intended to capture and convey the significant architectural decisions which have been made on the system.

 ## Scope
-[A brief description of what the Software Architecture Document applies to; what is affected or influenced by this document.]
+This Software Architecture Document provides an architectural overview of the DHBW Community Dashboard.

 ## Definitions, Acronyms and Abbreviations
 Abbrevation | Meaning